DataBiosphere/terra-scientific-pipelines-service/pipelines/imputation/scientificValidation/README.md

 ### Purpose
 This wdl is meant to do concordance validation against a truth vcf file.
 This was used to validate the aou+anvil reference panel.
 The eval vcf was the output of the imputation workflow and the truth vcf variants called from a wgs sequenced sample.
 Concordance will be calculated for each chromosome and then for the whole genome.
+The outputs of this wdl can be analyzed using the "{ADD LINK TO NOTEBOOK}" notebook

 #### Inputs
 * chromosomes - chromosomes to run validation on